 biotin-based enrichment of 5-hydroxymethylcytosine

-The Hydroxymethyl Collector™ Kit is designed to detect and capture DNA fragments containing 5-hydroxymethylcytosine (5-hmC) DNA methylation*.
-The Hydroxymethyl Collector Kit utilizes a β-glucosyltransferase enzyme to transfer a modified glucose moiety to 5-hydroxymethylcytosine residues in double-stranded DNA.
+The Hydroxymethyl Collector™ Kits are designed to detect and capture DNA fragments containing 5-hydroxymethylcytosine (5-hmC) DNA methylation* for analysis.
+They utilize a β-glucosyltransferase enzyme to transfer a modified glucose moiety to 5-hydroxymethylcytosine residues in double-stranded DNA.
 This modified glucose is then used to chemically attach a biotin conjugate for capture and enrichment with streptavidin magnetic beads.
-Enriched DNA can be used in the analysis of individual genes by PCR, or in combination with microarrays and sequencing for genome-wide analysis of 5-hydroxymethylcytosine.

 * Song, C.X., et al., Nature Biotechnology.
 29, 68-72 (2011).